gritzkoo/nodejs-health-checker/README.md

 export default server;
 ```

-And then, you could call these endpoints manually to see your application health, but, if you are using modern Kubernetes deployment, you can config your chart to check your application with the setup below:
+And then, you could call these endpoints manually to see your application health, but, if you are using modern Kubernetes deployment, you can config your chart to check your application with the setup below.
+There is an [Example](https://runkit.com/gritzkoo/618d325cb041300008eb7bfe) on runkit too.

 ```yaml
 apiVersion: v1